APPLICATION STRATEGY 2018: Utah Sheep, Moose, Goat, Bison

 Managing points and expectations

-I have 0 rocky bighorn sheep points.
+I have 0 to 18 Rocky Mountain bighorn sheep points.
 What can I expect?

 Current desert bighorn sheep herd condition